Demonstration of Optimal Fixed-Point Quantum Search Algorithm in IBM Quantum Computer: Introduction

-IBM Quantum Experience is widely used to perform different tasks in the field of quantum computation and quantum information \cite{RundlePRA2017,GrimaldiSD2001,KalraarXiv2017,GhosharXiv2017,GangopadhyayarXiv2017,MajumderarXiv2017,LiarXiv2017,SisodiaarXiv201794,VishnuarXiv2017,GedikarXiv2017,BKB6arXiv2017,BKB7arXiv2017,BKB9arXiv2017,SolanoQMQM2017,HuffmanPRA2017,AlsinaPRA2016,WoottonQST2017,BertaNJP2016,DeffnerHel2017,GarciaarXiv2017}.
-Experimental test of Hardy's paradox \cite{DasarXiv2017}, totpological quantum walks \cite{BaluarXiv2017}, quantum permutation algorithm \cite{YalcinkayaarXiv2017} have been illustrated.
-Error correction with 15 qubit repetition code \cite{WoottonarXiv2017} and estimation of molecular ground state energy \cite{KandalaNAT2017} have also been implemented using 16 qubit IBM quantum computer, ibmqx5.
-Alvarez-Rodrigue \emph{et al.} \cite{Solano2arXiv2017} have shown artificial life in quantum technologies.
-Current trends like quantum machine learning \cite{SchuldarXiv2017} has been performed on the quantum computer.
-An essential ingredient of quantum communication, quantum repeater has been designed by Behera \emph{et al.} \cite{BKB8arXiv2017} using IBM quantum computer.
-One of the important quantum mechanical problems, quantum tunneling \cite{BKB10arXiv2017} has been simulated on the universal quantum simulator, ibmqx4.
+IBM Quantum Experience is widely used to perform different tasks in the field of quantum computation and quantum information \cite{rundle2017simple, grimaldi2001distributed, kalra2019demonstration, ghosh2018automated, gangopadhyay2017generalization, li2017approximate, sisodia2017design, joy2017experimental, yalccinkaya2017optimization, dash2017quantum, roy2017experimental, satyajit2018nondestructive, li2017approximate, huffman2017violation, alsina2016experimental, wootton2017demonstrating, berta2016entropic, deffner2017demonstration, garcia2017five}.
+Experimental test of Hardy’s paradox \cite{das2020new}, topological quantum walks \cite{balu2018physical}, quantum permutation algorithm \cite{yalccinkaya2017optimization} have been illustrated.
+Error correction with 15 qubit repetition code \cite{wootton2017demonstrating} and estimation of molecular ground state energy have also been implemented using 16 qubit IBM quantum computer, ibmqx5.
+Alvarez-Rodrigue \emph{et al}. \cite{alvarez2016artificial} have shown artificial life in quantum technologies.
+Current trends like quantum machine learning \cite{schuld2017implementing} has been performed on the quantum computer.
+An essential ingredient of quantum communication, quantum repeater has been designed by Behera \emph{et al}. \cite{behera2019demonstration} using IBM quantum computer.
+One of the important quantum mechanical problems, quantum tunneling \cite{hegade2017experimental} has been simulated on the universal quantum simulator, ibmqx4 and IBM Q 14 Melbourne.
+Yoder \emph{et al.} proposed an algorithm also \cite{yoder2014fixed, bhole2016steering} with the oracle designed for the desired state.
+In this paper, we demonstrate the OFPQS algorithm in IBMQ QASM simulator by taking two, three, four and five qubits systems and taking one target state at a time.

-In this letter, we demonstrate the OFPQS algorithm in IBM Q Composer by taking a uniform superposition of four 2 qubit states which has one target state in it.
-We follow the circuit proposed by Yoder \emph{et al.} \cite{YoderPRL2014,BholePRA2016} with the oracle designed for the desired state.
-Due to the limitations of space provided by IBM Q Composer, we have been able to perform the task only for one and two iterations of the Grover's operator.

-This paper is organized as follows.
-In Sec. \ref{sec2}, we briefly introduce the mathematical formalism used in the design of the circuit.
-In Sec. \ref{sec3}, we discuss the oracle used in this OFPQS algorithm for the mentioned initial state and the target state.
-Sec. \ref{sec4} comprises of the plots of the results obtained from the IBM Q simulator and real quantum processor.
-We present the results for one and two iterations of the Grover's operator with a success probability initially set to some value close to unity.
-In Sec. \ref{sec5}, we compare the results for both the cases and present the plausible reasons for the noticeable differences.